nickda/aviatrix-cfn-types/README.md

 ## 5. Submit the resources to Cloudformation

+> [!CAUTION]
-> Note: By default, AWS imposes a limit of 50 custom resources per account per region.
+> By default, AWS imposes a limit of 50 custom resources per account per region.

 To submit resources one at a time: